-Suggested Duration Activity and Description 15 minutes Learners will explore the importance of light so that we can see and to provide heat.
-Learners will draw a scene in the daylight and night
+Suggested Duration Activity and Description 15 minutes Explore the importance of light so that we can see and to provide heat.
+Draw a scene in the daylight and night - think about the different things we do when it is light or dark.

-- they will think about the different things we do when it is light or dark. - Learners will illustrate nocturnal animals as those that stay awake at night and diurnal animals that are active in the day - Learners will also think of professions of people that work at night and those that work in the day.
+- Illustrate nocturnal animals as those that stay awake at night and diurnal animals that are active in the day - Also think of professions of people that work at night and those that work in the day.
 Hints: Doctors, Security Guards, Firefighters etc. work at night

-- Learners will draw an image of "light".
-They will think of how they can draw and show light and draw this.
-Learners will think of all the words they associate with light. - What colour do you associate with light? - How would you describe light? - What are the main sources of light? - Do you think of hot or cold when you think of light? - Learners will illustrate and label these answers in mind map for example: bright, sun, yellow etc.
+- Draw an image of "light" with 5 relevant adjectives.
+Think of how you can draw and show light and draw this.
+Think of all the words you associate with light. - What colour do you associate with light? - How would you describe light? - What are the main sources of light? - Do you think of hot or cold when you think of light? - Illustrate and label these answers in mind map for example: bright, sun, yellow etc.

-- Learners will identify all the sources of light and make a list illustrating their examples - Input: Parents can support the learners with input on this including: - Natural: Sun, Stars, Moon, Flame (Candles, Stove), Lightening etc. - Artificial: Light bulb, Torch etc.

-• They will draw the different sources within each of the columns:
+- Identify all the sources of light and make a list illustrating their examples - Input: Parents can support the learners with input on this including: - Natural: Sun, Stars, Moon, Flame (Candles, Stove), Lightening etc. - Artificial: Light bulb, Torch etc. - Draw the different sources within each of the columns:

 Sources of Light

 Natural Artificial

 1. Sun 2.
 Bulb

-- \

 3. Fire

-- Learners will explore the concept of sight - Input: Our eyes have light receptors which receive light and form an image on our retina.
-So, if there is no light reflected from an object, we cannot see the object. - What happens without lights and how the different senses work together.
+- Explore the concept of sight - Input: Our eyes have light receptors which receive light and form an image on our retina.
+So, if there is no light reflected from an object, we cannot see the object. - What happens without lights and how the different senses work together?
 Learners can play a game of dark room.
 In this game, learners will turn off all the lights of the room and make it dark.
 The family members will call out and learners will try and find them based on their voice.
 Learners will think about how their different senses of sound and sight work together, there are animals like bats that are blind but follow sounds and echoes.